-Employers may wish to defend the claim by providing proof of payment, or other documentary proof showing that the amount claimed is not owing.
+Employers may wish to defend the claim by providing proof of payment, or other documentary proof showing that the amount claimed is not owing or was paid to the applicant.
 In the absence of (or in addition to) documentary proof, both parties can testify under oath and call witnesses to verify their respective claims.